National Fuel Gas Distribution New York Division Voluntary Employees

 How does National Fuel Gas Distribution New York Division Voluntary Employees spend its money?

 National Fuel Gas Distribution New York Division Voluntary Employees directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to National Fuel Gas Distribution New York Division Voluntary Employees tax-deductible?